Physical restraint in residential child care

 Following on from Dr Laura Steckley of the University of Strathclyde's plenary at the SIRCC Conference in 2019 on physical restraint in residential child care, a Scottish Physical Restraint Action Group was formed to continue the discussion and plan a way forward for Scotland.
 CELCIS published a series of blog posts from different perspectives, including how young people felt.
 These can be read by clicking the links on this page.

-In this video Laura provides an update on what's been happening since her session, in a conversation with representatives from CELCIS.
+In this video, filmed for SIRCC 2020 Online, Laura provides an update on what's been happening since her session, in a conversation with representatives from CELCIS.

 CELCIS hosted a series of blog posts discussing the challenging and complex subject of physical restrain in residential child care.